lis-kp/alice/README.md

 ## Environment Setup

-1) First, download the ALICE package from alice/mt-dnn-alice folder.
+1) First, download the ALICE package from the  /data/lis/alice/ folder on the DGX-1 machine.

 2) Download the BCCWJ-dataset from the DGX-1 data folder:

 ```>/data/lis/datasets/bccwj_dataset```

+   and place it inside the alice/mt-dnn-alice folder.

 3) Download the MC-TACO from the DGX-1 data folder:

 ```>/data/lis/datasets/mctaco_dataset```

+   and place it inside the alice/mt-dnn-alice folder.

-4) Download the Japanese BERT model from `the DGX-1 data folder:
+4) Download the Japanese BERT model (nwjc-bert-200k) from `the DGX-1 data folder:

     ```>/data/lis/japanese_bert```